kristinbarber/kristinbarber.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a PhD student in the Computer Science and Engineering department at The Ohio State University, advised by Prof. Radu Teodorescu.
+I'm a PhD candidate in the Computer Science and Engineering department at The Ohio State University, advised by Prof. Radu Teodorescu.
+Prior to joining OSU, I received a Master's degree from the University of Cincinnati working under Prof. Ranga Vermuri & Prof. Carla Purdy with a focus on VLSI, specifically physical hardware attacks and digital design verification technologies.
+I have done internships at Intel Labs, NVIDIA and the Air Force Research Lab @ WPAFB.

-My research interests are broadly in computer architecture, and in particular fall along three axis:
+My research interests are broadly in computer architecture, and in particular:

-* Hardware security
+* Hardware security: mitigations, vulnerability analysis and discovery
-* Throughput acceleator design for performance and energy-efficiency
+* Throughput processor design for performance and energy-efficiency
-* Hardware/Software co-design
+* Hardware/software co-design, generally the interplay between algorithm and implementation